The AME3 Rules

 Postscript

-Applying the AME3 rules can be considered a radical shift for most companies because it typically requires significant restructuring.
+Applying the AME3 Rules amounts to a radical shift for most companies because it typically requires significant restructuring.
 For new enterprises, adopting AME3 from the start is relatively straightforward.
 However, existing companies may need to navigate complex pathways and undertake major restructuring efforts at varying intervals.
-The GAME3 rules are designed to help identify necessary organizational changes.
-Future guidelines will offer strategies to concurrently reshape products, services, and organizational structures.
+The AME3 Rules help identify necessary organizational changes.